 - 7.1 The effectiveness of this Procedure will be monitored annually and reviewed every five years in light of experience, guidance from the Department for Education, the Disclosure and Barring Service, changes in legislation and best practice.
 This mechanism recognises that changes to employment legislation may prompt a review of the Procedure before the five years stipulated. - 7.2 In considering the effectiveness of this Procedure, consultation will be undertaken with Trade Unions, staff and managers to assist in the review and monitoring of this Procedure.

 Implementation June 2009

 First Review (completed) June 2013

 Second Review (completed) December 2015

-Third Review (completed) April 2018
+Third Review December 2017

-Fourth Review April 2019